VirtusLab/besom/website/docs/tutorial.md

 )
 ```

-but bucket names in AWS are globally unique and therefore it would be very easy to have a name clash with another
+Unfortunately bucket names in AWS are globally unique, and therefore it would be very easy to have a name clash with
-user.
+another user.
 When you omit the explicit name of a resource via it's resource arguments Pulumi uses the name of Pulumi
 resource and suffixes it with a random string to generate a unique name.
 This distinction is quite important
-because Pulumi resource name is a part of [Pulumi URN](https://www.pulumi.com/docs/concepts/resources/names/) but
+because Pulumi resource name is a part of [Pulumi URN](https://www.pulumi.com/docs/concepts/resources/names/), but
-the actual bucket name is a part of it's resource ID in AWS infrastructure.
+the actual bucket name is a part of its resource ID in AWS infrastructure.
 For now let's just remember that first
 argument of Besom resource constructor function is always the Pulumi resource name and resource names for cloud
 provider to use are always provided via resource arguments.

 You can try and create your bucket now.
 To do this execute `pulumi up` in `./besom` directory.
 Pulumi will ask you
 to create a [stack](https://www.pulumi.com/docs/concepts/stack/).
 Name it however you want, we named it `dev` because
 stacks commonly match application environments.
-You will be also asked to provide a password for this stack.
+You might be also asked to provide a password for this stack.
 This is
 actually quite important because Pulumi uses that password to encrypt sensitive data related to your deployment.
 As
-you are just playing you can use an empty password but it's *very important* to use a proper password for actual work.
+you are just playing you can use an empty password, but it's *very important* to use a proper password for actual work.
 Pulumi will subsequently print a preview of changes between current state of affairs and the changes your code will
 introduce to the cloud environment.
 Select `yes` when asked whether you want to deploy this set of changes to cloud.